 Expunge Felony records in Oklahoma

-Apply now to hire an attorney for $499 to expunge your felony records
+Apply now to hire an attorney to expunge your felony records

 Just complete this form and we will screen, research and analyze your eligibility for a full expungement of your criminal records

 How Expungement works in Oklahoma

 If you’ve been reading our site, then you know that an expungement is the official sealing of criminal records from public view.

 The procedure involves hiring an attorney to file a civil petition against the State of Oklahoma, and by serving all law enforcement agencies which hold records relating to your arrest.